Random spanning forests, Markov matrix spectra and well distributed points: A random set problem and a forest measure

-In the sequel, we work on a finite oriented weighted graph with the natural irreducible Markov chain associated with it.
+In the sequel, we work on a finite oriented weighted graph with its naturally associated continuous time Markov process.
 We study a certain probability measure on the set of spanning rooted oriented forests on this graph.
-It will turn out that the set of roots of the forest sampled from this measure, with conditioning on the number of roots, provides a solution to this problem in full generality.
+It will turn out that the set of roots of the forest sampled from this measure, with conditioning on the number of roots, provides a solution to our random set problem in full generality.
 As far as practical sampling issues are concerned, by using an algorithm due to Wilson and Propp~\cite{W96, PW98} we can sample this measure without conditioning.
 Furthermore, under the assumption that the generator of the random walk associated with the starting weighted graph has only real eigenvalues, we explain how to get a sample with an approximate prescribed number $m$ of roots within an error of order $\sqrt m$.
 In Section \ref{setting} below, we introduce the main framework and notation, and in Section \ref{Paper} we describe the structure of the paper and the results we derive.